peter12329/E-Commerce_Return_Prediction/README.md

 * The model's performance on returned orders is lower than its performance on non-returned orders.
 * The dataset may not represent all e-commerce customers and orders.
 * Results may not generalize to other datasets or real-world situations.
-* Additional features and alternative machine learning algorithms could potentially improve performance.
+* Additional features (e.g., product category, which was not merged into this dataset) and alternative machine learning algorithms could potentially improve performance.

 ## Conclusion

 This project demonstrates how machine learning can be used to predict e-commerce returns.
 A Logistic Regression model was trained using **119 preprocessed features** and achieved **93.86% accuracy** on the test dataset.

 Although the model performed well overall, its ability to identify returned orders was more limited, with a recall of **56%**.
-Future improvements could include addressing the class imbalance, adding relevant features, and testing other machine learning algorithms.
+Future improvements could include addressing the class imbalance (e.g., `class_weight='balanced'` or resampling), adding relevant features such as product category, and testing other machine learning algorithms.

 ## Technologies

 * Python
 * Pandas
 * Scikit-learn
+* Matplotlib